Bloomington tables agreement for $18.5M downtown housing project

 "Both of these properties are currently tax-exempt, one owned by the city and one owned by the church, and not currently generating any level of tax revenue," Tyus said.

-Mike Raikes, president of the Livingston and McLean County construction trades organization, voiced concerns why there wasn't language regarding labor standards, such as a requirement for contractors to use Illinois Department of Labor-approved apprenticeships, written into the agreement.
+Mike Raikes, president of the Livingston and McLean County construction trades organization, voiced concerns about why the measure did not include language regarding labor standards, such as a requirement for contractors to use Illinois Department of Labor-approved apprenticeships, written into the agreement.

 Raikes also highlighted the passage this month of the Blue Collar Jobs Act, which establishes tax incentives that require contractors, developers and owners to to comply with the Illinois Prevailing Wage Act.